Barossa Valley and The Wines of South Australia

 Eden Valley

-Eden Valley (and its sub-zone: High Eden) are in a chain of hills called the Mount Lofty Ranges east of Barossa Valley.
-The increase in elevation makes Eden a distinctly cooler climate, leading to the wines with a tart, intense acidity.
+Eden Valley (and its sub-zone: High Eden) is in a chain of hills called the Mount Lofty Ranges, east of Barossa Valley.
+The increase in elevation makes Eden a distinctly cooler climate, leading to wines with a tart and intense acidity.
 Acidity is an important trait for age-worthiness in wines, and thus, some of the most age-worthy Barossa wines are from Eden Valley (or have Eden Valley fruit blended in).
 Of course, what ages well also takes time to taste great, so keep that in mind when on the hunt for something to drink right now.
-Shiraz from this area is slightly more elegant (with increased acidity) with an overall more delicate fruit profile, and greater focus on savory Shiraz secondaries.
-One of Australia’s most famous single vineyard wines, Henschke’s Hill of Grace, is made here.
-The area also produces the majority of Barossa’s white wines including a very bony, acid-driven style of dry Riesling as well as high-quality, but lush styles of old-world white grapes.

 Mount Lofty Ranges

-Stately, rich white wines of Chardonnay and Sauvignon Blanc, dry and floral Riesling, and elegant, earthy red wines of Cabernet Sauvignon
+Stately, rich white wines of Chardonnay and Sauvignon Blanc, dry and floral Riesling, and elegant, earthy red wines of Cabernet Sauvignon.

 Regions of Interest: Adelaide Hills, Clare Valley